Full-Time Further Education Student

-You still need to complete the application giving your tax year 2019/20 information and evidence and request a current year income assessment in the additional information section of your application.
-We will then send you a Current Year Income Assessment form to complete.
+You still need to complete the application giving your tax year 2020/21 information and evidence and request a current year income assessment in the additional information section of your application.
 This is so we can check your income has reduced by 15% or more or has dropped below the EMA threshold, and to confirm your change of circumstances and current levels of household income.

 Your fee waiver eligibility will be checked through your Bursary/EMA application.

 If you don’t qualify for funding or don’t want to apply for it, you should email email@example.com to discuss if you will be liable to pay a tuition fee.

 Applications for 2021-2022 will open from the end of May.
 Glasgow Kelvin College operates an online student funding application (CAMS).
 If you have accepted a place on a course, we will send you an activation email with a link to apply.
 Check your spam/junk mail as your account may have filtered our email to this folder.